Generic Name: benzocaine (BEN-zoe-kane)

 - Use of benzocaine spray is not recommended in CHILDREN younger than 2 years of age without first checking with the child's doctor; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using benzocaine spray while you are pregnant.
-It is not known if benzocaine spray is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use benzocaine spray, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of benzocaine spray: